Last updated: 26/09/19

 We work with various service providers to ensure that you receive the best possible job seeker experience, and as such we may share some of your data with them for the purpose of providing our services.
 Any service provider who processes your data in order to deliver a relevant service to us is governed by strict contractual restrictions to ensure that they comply with data privacy and protection requirements, and this extends to them agreeing not to share your data with anyone else, and not retaining it longer than is necessary.
 The service providers are as follows:

-Fish4jobs uses Google Analytics tagging to collect data on website activity.
+Fish4jobs uses Google Analytics and Lead Feeder tagging to collect data on website activity.
 If you would like to opt-out of Google Analytics monitoring your behaviour on our sites please use this link (https://tools.google.com/dlpage/gaoptout/)

 Fish4jobs uses Fresh Relevance, a real-time marketing system, to allow us to deliver relevant jobs to candidates on both the website and through email.